 And I don't think they ever quite got to the bottom of what that infection was.
-I think they decided it was probably fungal, but had given her and antivirals, antibiotics and antifungicides (sic) to try and cope with this infection.
-Meanwhile, she also was needing regular blood transfusions and regular platelet transfusions because the chemo had knocked her immune system so low that there was-- It got to the point where you'd have a bag hung for her liver complication, you'd have a bag hung for infection.
-She only had two ports on her Hickman line.
-She also had a bag hung because she could no longer feed by tube, so she was getting TPN, which is nutrition through the veins rather than through the stomach.
-And they'd to work out the timing as to when they could give her a blood transfusion because that takes four hours, but you can't give a blood transfusion when you have a temperature - you have to wait to the temperature's steady.
+I think they decided it was probably fungal, but had given and antivirals, antibiotics and antifungicides (sic) to try and cope with this infection.
+Meanwhile, also was needing regular blood transfusions and regular platelet transfusions because the chemo had knocked immune system so low that there was-- It got to the point where you'd have a bag hung for liver complication, you'd have a bag hung for infection. only had two ports on Hickman line. also had a bag hung because could no longer feed by tube, so was getting TPN, which is nutrition through the veins rather than through the stomach.
+And they'd to work out the timing as to when they could give а blood transfusion because that takes four hours, but you can't give a blood transfusion when you have a temperature - you have to wait to the temperature's steady.
 Meanwhile, while you're doing that, the platelets are running low, so you need to then work out if you can fit a platelet transfusion in between the next bag of treatment.

 I think, yes, there was alarms going off constantly of each bag that was needing to be changed and flushed through, and the next flush coming on, and the next bag, and the next treatment.
-It was a revolving door of doctors and nurses coming in and out trying to get the right treatment for her at the right time.
+It was a revolving door of doctors and nurses coming in and out trying to get the right treatment for at the right time.

 Q Thank you, Mrs King.
-I think you indicate in your statement that your daughter did pick up after the infection event, and then, gradually through, I think, the autumn - so August through to October - she was in and out as a day patient, is that right?
+I think you indicate in your statement that your did pick up after the infection event, and then, gradually through, I think, the autumn - so August through to October - was in and out as a day patient, is that right?

-A So, we were in high-dose chemo for seven weeks total.
-It was the entire school summer holidays she was in, and then she had a break treatment to help her recover but, because she'd had this liver complication, she was having to come in every single day for a one-hour transfusion, And then she was needing blood transfusions every couple of days, platelets every couple of days.
+Α So, we were in high-dose chemo for seven weeks total.
+It was the entire school summer holidays was in, and then had a break treatment to help recover but, because had this liver was having to come complication, in every single day for a one-hour transfusion, And then was needing blood transfusions every couple of days, platelets every couple of days.
 So, yes, we were sleeping at home but coming back most days to hospital.